afnog/sse/ip/exercise.md

 ### Learn how to filter captures

 * What filter would you put in the capture box to select HTTP traffic?
 * How would you select HTTP traffic in the packet list view (main screen)?

+### Reading TCP Stream

+* Start capturing and then browse a website.
+* Right click on an HTTP packet and view TCP stream.
+* Look at the HTTP headers: what do they mean?

 ## Network Security